The Most Expensive Thing in Your Business Is What You Haven't Written Down

 “But the business doesn’t care about your paintings.
 The business cares about what’s true today.
 What serves customers today.
 What makes money today.”

-Cleaning up the house — actually deciding what stays, what goes, what gets restructured — is the most time-consuming part of this entire process.
+Cleaning up the house, actually deciding what stays, what goes, and what gets restructured, is the most time-consuming part of this entire process.
 Not because it’s complex.
 Because it’s emotional.

 And that’s exactly why most businesses never do it on their own.

 A bike brand owner in Auckland had been running his business off a WordPress site that cost him more per month than it earned.
-The site said everything — history, philosophy, manufacturing process, team bios — except the thing his customers actually needed to know: why this bike, at this price, is better than what you’re riding now.
+The site said everything, from history and philosophy to manufacturing process and team bios, except the thing his customers actually needed to know: why this bike, at this price, is better than what you’re riding now.

 From those conversations, we built six documents: voice & positioning, two customer segments, pricing logic, objection handling, and brand story.
 Each one structured, versioned, and ready to use.

 He didn’t need a marketing agency.
 He didn’t need a rebrand.
-Like most NZ small business owners, he needed someone to pull out what was already in his head and document it so the business could use it without him being in the room.
+He needed someone to pull out what was already in his head and structure it so the business could use it without him being in the room.

 “That’s the pattern.
 The business already has what it needs.
 It’s just locked inside the owner.”